recurser/string-is/.github/PULL_REQUEST_TEMPLATE.md

-## Replace this with a short summary of the change

-Replace this with a more detailed explanation of the change
+Replace this with a detailed explanation of the change

 ## How to test the PR